-Vance County Schools serves the educational needs of over 6,500 students in grades K-12.
+Vance County Schools serves the educational needs of approximately 6,400 students in pre-kindergarten through 12th grade.
 Our professional staff is committed to providing the knowledge, skills and opportunities for our students to "compete in an ever-changing global community."
 Our community takes great pride in our schools and through its financial support, provides opportunities for all students to experience success and to prepare for the future.

 Dr. Anthony D. Jackson, superintendent of Vance County Schools, is a recipient of the 2017 Friday Medal awarded by the Friday Institute at N.C.
 State University for Educational Innovation.
 Dr. Jackson has been selected to receive the award along with six other superintendents of rural North Carolina public school systems.
 The Friday Medal recognizes the commitment of Bill and Ida Friday for educational excellence.
 Bill Friday was the long-time president of the University of North Carolina system and he and Mrs. Friday continued to be huge supporters of the university system and public education after his retirement from his prestigious state position.